joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   Setlength(), setheight() and setwidth() to the standard limpet library Initial sdf modeller tool
   Allow user to explicitly set the x,y position of a point on a flexipath by typing in its position.
-  Added extra colour definitions to the stanard limpet library Added circular paste function to the limpet  library Added SaveSolids statement to Limpet.
+  Added extra colour definitions to the standard limpet library Added circular paste function to the limpet  library Added SaveSolids statement to Limpet.
 If run then the reminder to save solids when the script editor closes is supressed Added Flipdistal(), Fliphorizontal() and Flipvertical() to limpet